+Dodd-Frank directed the Securities and Exchange Commission and the Commodity Futures Trading Commission.
 These regulated the riskiest derivatives, like credit default swaps and commodities futures.
 Dodd-Frank also asked the SEC to recommend how the credit rating agencies, like Moody's and Standard & Poor's, could be improved.

 6. 2010 Tax Cuts

+On May 1, 2011, Navy SEALs attacked the al-Qaida leader's compound in Pakistan and eliminated Osama bin Laden.
 Later that year, Obama withdrew troops from the Iraq War.
 Three years later, renewed threats from ISIS meant troops had to return.
-The Sunni-Shiite split within Islam means there may always be wars in the Middle East..
+The Sunni-Shiite split within Islam means there may always be wars in the Middle East.

 8. Raised Fuel Efficiency Standards

 On August 28, 2012, the Obama administration announced new fuel efficiency standards.
 He required cars and light trucks obtain 54.5 MPG by 2025.
 That would reduce oil consumption by 12 billion barrels, saving drivers $1.7 trillion.
 It would also reduce the damage of climate change by lowering greenhouse gases.

-8. Won 2012 Presidential Re-election
+9. Won 2012 Presidential Reelection

 On November 6, 2012, Obama won a second term.
 Republican Presidential candidate Mitt Romney promised to repeal Obamacare and Dodd-Frank.
 Voters were not sure about eliminating health benefits and regulations against big banks.
 Romney failed to capture the country's imagination by not presenting a new vision for economic growth.